 10) Long-Term Vision

 It is easy to get stuck looking at today’s challenges and forget about tomorrow.
 For your brand to survive, you need to look at your long-term goals.
-Every action you take should benefit your business in 2019 and beyond.
+Every action you take should benefit your business this year and beyond.
 As you measure inbound metrics, adjust and plan your strategy to ensure that you are able to keep pleasing customers and that you will continue to grow your business and ROI in the foreseeable future.

 One cannot state as a universal truth that next year will be more challenging for marketers than any previous year.
 It is certain, however, that customers are driving the market more than ever.
 If you are still using marketer-centric methods to sell, you must realize that you have to do more and are getting less in return.
 That’s not a challenge, it’s a sign it is time to switch.